 Inspect the impeller, and replace it if cracked or badly worn.
-Install the same thickness of impeller adjusting shims (36) as previously removed, and screw the impeller onto the shaft until tight.
+Install the same thickness of impeller adjusting shims (15) as previously removed, and screw the impeller onto the shaft until tight.

-For maximum pump efficiency, a specific clearance is required between the impeller and the intermediate (see Table C - 1).
-Add or remove impeller shims until this clearance is reached.
+For maximum pump efficiency, a specific clearance is required between the impeller and the intermediate or seal plate (see Table C - 1).
+This back clearance can be achieved by adding or removing impeller shims.

-Be sure the intermediate is tight against the power source while measuring this clearance.
+Be sure the intermediate or seal plate is secured while measuring this clearance.